cmoestl/heliocats/README.md

 This is a continuation of work done in the EU HELCATS project (2014-2017):
-[https://www.helcats-fp7.eu](https://www.helcats-fp7.eu), in particular concerning the Interplanetary Coronal Mass ejection CATalog ICMECAT (working package 4).
+[https://www.helcats-fp7.eu](https://www.helcats-fp7.eu), in particular concerning the Interplanetary Coronal Mass ejection CATalog ICMECAT.

 If you want to use parts of this code for generating results for peer-reviewed scientific publications, please contact me per email (christian.moestl@oeaw.ac.at) or via https://twitter.com/chrisoutofspace .